Adapters

 How Adapters Work

-- Controller parameters in your QQL queries are passed directly to the adapter, allowing for efficient server-side filtering.
+- Server-side Filtering: Controller parameters in your QQL queries are passed to the adapter, allowing efficient filtering before data arrives.

-- Once data is loaded, you can use all of Cruncher’s QQL features to analyze and transform it.
+- Unified Processing: Once data is loaded, you can use all of Cruncher’s QQL features to analyze and transform it.

 Writing Your Own Adapter